Chief Information Officer

 Common Hiring Pitfalls — and How We Avoid Them

-Our 14 years of placing CIO leaders has taught us exactly where searches go wrong.
+Our 14 years of placing Chief Information Officer leaders has taught us exactly where searches go wrong.
 Here is what we watch for.

 Infrastructure specialist in a transformation roletraditional IT infrastructure leaders may lack the business partnership and change management skills needed for a modern CIO mandate